 Design Your Course to Fit

-Design the course that fits your school, your schedule, and your students using the resources available on this site.
+Design the course that meets the IB requirments, fits your school, your schedule, and your students using the resources available on this site.
 Everything you need is at hand.

-The beauty of this course is the freedom allowed teachers in how they approach the structure and teaching of the subject.
-Your goal is to prepare students to meet the submission requirements, that can be found in the Assessment pages of the site, how you get there is up to you.
-Read more at Inspired Teaching
+The beauty of IB Visual Arts is the freedom allowed teachers in how they approach the structure and teaching of the subject.
+Your goal is to prepare students to meet the submission requirements, that can be found in the Assessment pages of the site, but how you get there is up to you.

 - Theoretical Practice